MachineGames is already looking for personnel for a new project after the game's success on Xbox.

 The job offer specifically requests profiles with “experience in the video game and/or film industry” and familiarity with visual entertainment.
 Although the game’s title is not mentioned, the context suggests that MachineGames could be starting the conceptual phase of a sequel.
 Additionally, it’s rumored that the studio had recently canceled another internal project — possibly related to Wolfenstein — to focus its resources on the Indiana Jones saga.

-Given that the position is senior and focused on early visual design, everything indicates that the game would still be in a very initial development phase.
-It wouldn’t be surprising if it took several years to get concrete news, but the signs point to a clear continuation after the success of the first game, which is currently available on Xbox Series, PS5, and PC, also included in Xbox Game Pass.
+Given that the position is senior and focused on early visual design, everything indicates that the game would still be in a very early development phase.
+It wouldn’t be surprising if several years passed before we had concrete news, but the signs point to a clear continuation after the success of the first game, which is currently available on Xbox Series, PS5, and PC, also included in Xbox Game Pass.

 For now, there’s no official confirmation from Bethesda or Microsoft, but the door remains open.
 If the first game’s reception is repeated, the Indy saga still has a lot to explore in video games.